 - Is a service provider that handles personal information

-Most CCPA obligations apply directly to the “business” (i.e., an entity that determines the purposes and means of processing personal information), but service providers and other third parties that handle personal information will also be impacted.
+Most CCPA obligations apply directly to the “business” (i.e., an entity that determines the purposes and means of processing personal information), but service providers and other third parties that handle personal information are also impacted.

 How We Can Help